jasonrobot/contributions/README.md

-Simple project for tracking commits per day based on a list of users
+Simple project for tracking commits per day based on a list of users.

+This is a rewrite in the Crystal language.